sohrabalexmofid/Retail_Sale-Demand-Forecast/README.md

 Separate model for each store.

-Ensemble method, using Random forest or othe tree-based regressors.
+Ensemble method, using Random forest or other tree-based regressors.

 Regularized regression to see if the performance is better for an unseen test set.